Agent Operator

 Cancelling a Call

-Section titled “Cancelling a Call”If an API call is taking too long or was initiated by mistake, you can cancel it by pulsing the Cancel Current
+Section titled “Cancelling a Call”If an API call is taking too long or was initiated by mistake, you can cancel it by pulsing the Cancel Current parameter on the “Agent” page.
+This will stop the current task and reset the agent’s status to “Idle”.

 Filtering Thinking Tags

-parameter on the “I/O” page can be used to remove these tags from the conversation history, the final output, or both.
+Section titled “Filtering Thinking Tags”Some models may output “thinking” tags (e.g., <think>...</think>) that you don’t want to display to the user.
+The Thinking Filter Mode parameter on the “I/O” page can be used to remove these tags from the conversation history, the final output, or both.

 - Set the

-to the desired level of filtering. - If your model uses different tags, you can specify them in the
+Thinking Filter Modeto the desired level of filtering. - If your model uses different tags, you can specify them in the

-parameter. - You can also provide replacement text in the
+Thinking Phrasesparameter. - You can also provide replacement text in the

-Thinking Replacement Text
+Thinking Replacement Textparameter.